balena-io-experimental/balena-k3s/README.md

 After deploying the app above to a fleet of devices, it's time to start pushing some kubernetes applications!

+This guide deploys a sample Caddy server into your new Kubernetes cluster and makes it accessible through an ingress with a self-signed TLS certificate.

 Requires:

 - `kubectl` to run kubernetes commands against your cluster
-- `envsubst` to substitute environment variables in the example kubernetes manifests
 - the balena UUID of one of your server nodes

-1. Clone this repository, including the example [kubernetes](./kubernetes) manifests.
+1. Clone this repository, including the example [sample_cluster](./sample_cluster) kubernetes manifests.

-2. Copy the configuration file with keys to authenticate your workstation to the cluster:
+2. Copy the configuration file with keys to authenticate your workstation to the cluster.

 ```bash
 UUID=cf38d3c61c39429ab379e0a87d3689dd